 Picnic tables, shelters and restrooms are available at the lake parking lot.
 Park benches and shelters along the trails provide resting areas to enjoy views of the lake and the Blue Mountains.
 There is also a life jacket loaner board to help keep everyone safe on the water.

-Hunting is permitted around Bennington Lake in the areas designated on the map.
+Hunting is permitted around Bennington Lake, subject to Washington State regulations, in the areas designated on the map.

 The Bennington Lake area is open year-round 5:00 a.m. to 10:00 pm.